 - Price cuts could be used to stimulate demand but aren’t sustainable for the long term.
 Many travel companies offered discounts in the immediate aftermath of the crisis in order to compete for business and stimulate demand.
 This may result in price dilution, especially for hotels across the country, and thus may not be a sustainable strategy for the long term.

 - International travel bubbles have to be explored with caution.
 Currently, Vietnam has strict travel restrictions in place and allows only a select number of weekly international flights for travel by experts and diplomats, who are subject to mandatory quarantine on arrival.
 Vietnam needs to protect the status quo of having near-zero rates of COVID-19 cases and cannot risk opening its borders freely until herd immunity is reached, most likely through mass vaccinations.
 Thus, it could take some time before inbound foreign tourism returns at scale.
 In the meantime, there might be some opportunity to pursue more gradual and less risky measures.
 For instance, there have been discussions about establishing travel bubbles to allow travel between other countries with zero or near-zero transmissions, such as Australia, China, and Singapore.
 Travel companies should be prepared for two scenarios: one in which travel bubbles open up for inflows of international tourists, and the other in which domestic tourism remains the main driver of value.

 Six actions to jump-start Vietnam’s tourism recovery

 As travel companies reimagine their pathways to recovery, it is important to address the risks and anxieties related to COVID-19, while also solving for the pain points and trends that existed before the crisis.
-Below are six steps that Vietnam, and other countries operating in a zero-case-first market approach, can take as they embark on this road
+Below are six steps that Vietnam, and other countries operating in a zero-case-first market approach, can take as they embark on this road to recovery.

 Focus on domestic travelers